Barbara Dawson: Art gallery career

 Dawson acquired Francis Bacon's London studio for the museum in 1998.
 The 6 meter by 4 meter studio was reconstructed inside the Hugh Lane Gallery to the smallest details, including ceiling, flooring, and dirt.

 According to The Phoenix, in 2017, Dawson launched a five-year strategy for "doubling visitor numbers, significantly upping funding, undertaking a near €4m refurbishment programme and purchasing major artworks" from 2018 to 2023.

 Theft of In The Omnibus

-In June 1992, the year after Dawson became Director of the Hugh Lane Gallery, the painting In The Omnibus by French artist Honore Daumier was stolen.
+In June 1992, the year after Dawson became director of the Hugh Lane Gallery, the painting In The Omnibus by French artist Honore Daumier was stolen.
 The theft took place in the afternoon during the hours when the gallery was open to the public.
-The Criminal Assets Bureau (CAB) recovered the painting during an investigation in 2013, more than 20 years later.
+The Criminal Assets Bureau recovered the painting during an investigation in 2013, more than 20 years later.
 Dawson expressed her delight that the painting had been found.
 She said "It was such a shock when it was stolen and we had messages of sympathy from galleries and museums in Ireland and around the world."